 Search for the (natural) overlap of the various circles.
 Look at the complete picture and try to find connections.
 If you are going to do it, take your time.
 Give ideas and impulses a chance and keep an open mind.
 That way, your ‘ikigai’ will eventually become clear.

-The advantages of having an ‘ikigai’ seem clear.
+The advantages of this Japanese concept seem clear.
 It gives you a reason to get up in the morning.
 Enjoying in your work, loving what you do, giving meaning to your existence.
 Combined with healthy eating and a nice living environment, your ‘ikigai’ is an important ingredient for healthy ageing.

 In a rapidly changing world, more and more people are looking for a way to combine their passion and talents in order to contribute to society.
 That is basically what ‘ikigai’ is.